TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 The typical sequence of simple transformation for 3D project goes like this:
 First you start off with having a 3D model in it's own coordinate system (model space), with all vertex positions stored relatively from it's origin.
 The first step would be to transform it to the world coordinate system.
 If the object has it's own rotation, rotate every vertex around it's origin (0,0,0) by correct amount of degrees.
 If it is scaled, scale them.
 Then once that is done, offset every vertex by object's world position.
 Now positions of all of the vertices are in the world coordinate system (world space).

 The next step is to transfrorm them to the coordinate system relatively to the viewer, where viewer is at X:0, Y:0, Z:0 and is always facing negative Z. In 3D projects on normal scratch it is common for viewer to face positive Z, where the more Z something has, the further away it is in front of the viewer, but in case of this extension, it was designed like most software outside scratch - the **less** Z something has, the further it is in front of the viewer.
 To do this transformation, first subtract camera position from position of every vertex.
-That will place the camera in the origin of the world and make everything relatively to it, but rotation isn't taken into a count yet.
+That will place the camera in the origin of the world and make everything relatively to it, but rotation is not taken into a count yet.
 To do it, rotate every point by negated/inverse camera rotation.

 What you now have are 3D positions relatively to the camera.
 But your screen is 2D, so the last step is to do the projection.
 The general gist of it is that you divide all X and Y by Z, so that the further something is, the smaller it is and the closer it is to the center of the screen.
 And while doing that, clipping everything that goes offscreen or too close and behind you.